-Writers Write is your one-stop writing resource.
+Writers Write is your writing resource.
 We’ve shared this post of what we learnt from Janet Evanovich on 4 ways to write every day.

 Janet Evanovich is a best-selling American author who was born 22 April 1943.
 She became famous as the author of the Stephanie Plum series.
 She is also the author of How I Write: Secrets of a Bestselling Author.

 It is the act of writing that makes you a writer.
 Talking about writing, reading about writing, and blogging about writing doesn’t do it.
 Those are all good extras, but only by putting words on paper, by creating something out of nothing, do you become a writer.

 In her book, How I write, Janet Evanovich has great advice regarding time and discipline.
 Evanovich has sold more than 75 million books.
 She was the third richest author in the world, after James Patterson and Stephen King, in 2012 (Forbes Richest Authors) and she featured on the list in 2015, 2014, and 2013.
 She is the best-selling author of the Stephanie Plum series, many romance novels, and the Alexandra Barnaby series.
 She is hysterically funny and seriously successful.